 The most direct fast train from Paris to Rome covers around 687 miles (1105 km).

-How to travel from Paris to Rome by train?
+How do I travel from Paris to Rome by train?

 Paris to Rome trains run daily, with up to 4 fast services.